Understanding and harnessing macrophage-mediated

 January 2024

-Jinglin joins us following completion of his PhD at the Chinese Academy of Sciences in Beijing, where he worked on mechanisms of lipid regulation and ferroptosis in C. elegans
+Jinglin joins us following completion of his PhD at the Chinese Academy of Sciences in Beijing in Xun Huang's lab, where he worked on mechanisms of lipid regulation and ferroptosis in C. elegans

 Trishna graduated from UC Berkeley and subsequently worked as a Junior Specialist in the Brain Tumor Center at UCSF before joining the BMS graduate program.

-The lab also is grateful to receive additional funding support including a Longevity Impetus grant, an HF-GRO grant from the Hevolution Foundation, and a New Frontiers Award from the Sandler Program for Breakthrough Biomedical Research.
+The lab also is grateful to receive additional funding support including a Longevity Impetus grant and a New Frontiers Award from the Sandler Program for Breakthrough Biomedical Research.

 October 2023